openrewrite/rewrite-docs/authoring-recipes/modifying-methods-with-javatemplate.md

     // This recipe has no configuration and delegates to its visitor when it is run.
     @Override
     protected JavaIsoVisitor<ExecutionContext> getVisitor() {
-        return new ExpandCustomerInfoVisitor();
+        return new JavaIsoVisitor<ExecutionContext>() {
-    }

-    private class ExpandCustomerInfoVisitor extends JavaIsoVisitor<ExecutionContext> {
             // Used to identify the method declaration that will be refactored private final MethodMatcher methodMatcher = new MethodMatcher("com.yourorg.Customer setCustomerInfo(String)");

             // Template used to insert two additional parameters into the "setCustomerInfo()" method declaration private final JavaTemplate addMethodParametersTemplate = JavaTemplate.builder(this::getCursor, "Date dateOfBirth, String firstName, #{}")
                     .imports("java.util.Date")
                     .build();

             // Template used to add a method body to the "setCustomerInfo()" method declaration private final JavaTemplate addMethodBodyTemplate = JavaTemplate.builder(this::getCursor, " ").build();

             // Template used to add statements to the method body of the "setCustomerInfo()" method private final JavaTemplate addStatementsTemplate = JavaTemplate.builder(this::getCursor,
                             "this.dateOfBirth = dateOfBirth;\n" +
                                     "this.firstName = firstName;\n" +
                                     "this.lastName = lastName;\n")
                     .build();

             @Override
             public MethodDeclaration visitMethodDeclaration(MethodDeclaration methodDeclaration, ExecutionContext executionContext) {
                 if (!methodMatcher.matches(methodDeclaration.getMethodType())) {
                     return methodDeclaration;
                 }

                 // Remove the abstract modifier from the method methodDeclaration = methodDeclaration.withModifiers(methodDeclaration.getModifiers().stream()
                         .filter(modifier -> modifier.getType() != Type.Abstract)
                         .collect(Collectors.toList()));

                 // Add two parameters to the method declaration by inserting them in from of the first argument methodDeclaration = methodDeclaration.withTemplate(addMethodParametersTemplate,
                         methodDeclaration.getCoordinates().replaceParameters(),
                         methodDeclaration.getParameters().get(0));

                 // Add a method body and format it methodDeclaration = maybeAutoFormat(
                         methodDeclaration,
                         methodDeclaration.withTemplate(addMethodBodyTemplate, methodDeclaration.getCoordinates().replaceBody()),
                         executionContext
                 );

                 // Safe to assert since we just added a body to the method assert methodDeclaration.getBody() != null;

                 // Add the assignment statements to the "setCustomerInfo()" method body methodDeclaration = methodDeclaration.withTemplate(addStatementsTemplate, methodDeclaration.getBody().getCoordinates().lastStatement());

                 return methodDeclaration;
             }
+        };
     }
 }
 ```